 How does this school differ from the other schools in the Denver area?

 DIMS has the most competitive tuition rates in the state.
 We have a combination of online and hands-on learning with a flexible schedule.
 There is a dual-modality focus incorporating Eastern and Western techniques.
 Our class size is small and offers more one-on-one instruction.
 We have a “boutique-style” massage school; we have a fun and funky urban location and our school is inviting, warm, and easily accessible.

 What happens if I can’t make it to every class?

 Life gets hectic.
 We understand that.
 It is highly recommended to attend each class.
-If there are absences, we do provide make-ups at an additional fee.
-Graduating our program does require 600 hours of work.
+Our online classes are recorded so you can watch them later when necessary.
+Graduating from our program does require 600 hours of work.